adrydry/Projects/Terraform.md/Introduction.md

 ## How does Terraform works?
 Terraform has 2 mains components:
-**1- Terraform code**: Terraform converts the configuration file (script file) in a language that the API of the cloud providers will understand
+**1- Terraform code**: Terraform takes the configuration file you have written, create an API for it and submit the API to the target API of the cloud provider.
+So Terraform converts the configuration file (script file) in a language that the API of the cloud providers will understand.
 **2- Providers for specific Technologies**:

 ## Why Terraform is mostly used in the market?/ Advantages of Terraform